April 1, 2025

 Record practice run-throughs and watch them back.
 Make notes on areas that need improvement or parts lacking clarity.
 The more you drill your script, the more confident and natural you'll sound in the final recording.

 Take advantage of PowerPoint's built-in Speaker Coach.
 The feature shows you whether your pace is too fast or slow, your use of filler words like "um," and suggestions to improve your voice modulation.
+This helps you deliver a more polished narration when recording yourself presenting your PowerPoint.

 Use slide notes for coherent delivery